 Sign in to your Twitter account first.

-Open Settings & visit Privacy and safety section.
+Open Settings & visit the Privacy and safety section.

 Under Privacy settings, you will find an option to protect your tweets.